 Kelley Babphavong '20

 Kelley hails from Rhode Island is an A.B.
-Degree Candidate in Government at Harvard College She is a manager at Harvard Student Agencies and an active member of a variety of student organization, including the John Adams Society, the Network of Enlightened Women and Harvard Right to Life.
+Degree Candidate in Government at Harvard College She is a manager at Harvard Student Agencies and an active member of a variety of student organization, including the John Adams Society, the Network of Enlightened Women.